This article originally appeared on VICE Italy

 For some reason, we often expect the place where something significant happens to be itself significant.
-In some way, the CIBIO headquarters meet the expectations.
+In some way, the CIBIO headquarters meets expectations.
 A large university complex committed to scientific research, the building sits on the side of a hill in the countryside, surrounded by vineyards.
 Once inside, however, the complex is downright ordinary: its hallways are as bare-looking as those of any other Italian university, its laboratories don't differ much from any other laboratory I've been in.
-It doesn't have any special aura or particular atmosphere – it's simply a place conceived and designed for work and study.
+It doesn't have any special aura or particular atmosphere—it's simply a place conceived and designed for work and study.

 It's not hard to understand why someone like Pizzato feels perfectly at ease in this context.
 During the three hours I spent with him, the thing that struck me the most was his disarming humility.
 Being in the spotlight not only made him feel uncomfortable but also nervous.
 He agrees to be photographed without saying a word, but with just one look you can see he is unsure of the situation.
 It's like he doesn't consider himself worthy of all this attention.

-Pizzato was born and raised in Marostica, a very small town near Vicenza — and his humble roots seem to have contributed to his current persona and made him feel different from or inferior to his peers, especially his colleagues.
-This could be the reason why he demands so much of himself and is prone to belittle his important breakthrough.
-When talking about HIV, though, he lights up.
-His posed, immobile persona starts gesturing, he becomes passionate and even his voice warms.
-Which might seem odd to someone who knows the full trajectory of his career since HIV research was not actually Pizzato's first choice as a field of study.
+Pizzato was born and raised in Marostica, a very small town near Vicenza—and his humble roots seem to have contributed to his current persona and made him feel different from—or inferior to—his peers, especially his colleagues.
+This could be the reason why he demands so much of himself and is prone to belittle important breakthroughs.
+When talking about HIV, though, he lights up, starts gesturing, even his voice warms.
+His passion is clear.
+This might seem odd to someone who knows the full trajectory of his career since HIV research was not even Pizzato's first choice of study.

-"After my PhD, what I was most interested in was the chance to use retroviruses for therapeutic purposes, as vectors for gene therapy – by inserting a gene into a retrovirus you can cure certain conditions.
-This is the reason that I first started studying retroviruses, but I almost immediately realised our knowledge has not improved enough for this method to succeed, because retroviruses themselves were still a sort of question mark for us."
-Thus, his interest shifted to how retroviruses can infect organisms, and in particular why HIV is such an epidemic – this shift makes sense and was most likely almost mandatory given that back in the 1990s – when Pizzato was finishing his post doc – the HIV pandemic was in full swing.
+"After my PhD, what I was most interested in was the chance to use retroviruses for therapeutic purposes, as vectors for gene therapy—by inserting a gene into a retrovirus you can cure certain conditions.
+This is the reason that I first started studying retroviruses but I almost immediately realized our knowledge has not improved enough for this method to succeed, because retroviruses themselves were still a sort of question mark for us."
+Thus, his interest shifted to how retroviruses can infect organisms, and in particular why HIV is such an epidemic—this shift makes sense and was most likely almost mandatory given that back in the 1990s—when Pizzato was finishing his post doc—the HIV pandemic was in full swing.

 "At the time HIV was the problem.
 Now we don't talk about it that much but a social interest for this matter still exists, and the storm raised by our study confirms it," he says.
 "And in a sense, the general reaction was a revelation to me, a very positive one.
 I've been contacted by many people who suffer from this condition, which made me very happy, because it made me understand clearly that what I'm doing has a real impact in real life."